QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 of iterative matrices.
 In particular, ill-conditioned matrices can converge slowly with iterative methods for the same reasons that naive value-function iteration will converge slowly if the discount rate is close to ``1``.

-Preconditioning solves this issue by adjusting the spectral properties of the matrix, at the cost of a some extra computational operations.
+Preconditioning solves this issue by adjusting the spectral properties of the matrix, at the cost of some extra computational operations.

 To see an example of a right-preconditioner, consider a matrix :math:`P` which has a convenient and numerically stable inverse.
 Then,